 Second, your qui tam attorney needs to understand the informal process and have experience working with the government attorneys that decide whether to take cases your case and who determine how much of a reward to pay you.
 The Civil Fraud Section of the Department of Justice (DOJ) in Washington, D.C. is the nationwide government office overseeing the qui tam whistleblower reward program.
 Even if your qui tam attorney did not work for the Civil Fraud Section of DOJ or a local U.S. Attorney's Office that often handles these cases jointly with DOJ, your qui tam attorney must have a good relationship with the attorneys from these government offices that will be handling your case.
-Your qui tam attorney not only needs to file a complex qui tam lawsuit, but must convince DOJ to intervene or take the case.
+Your qui tam attorney not only needs to file a complex qui tam lawsuit, but must also convince DOJ to intervene or take the case.
 Later, your qui tam attorney will also need to negotiate the amount of any qui tam award.

-Third, choosing or selecting your qui tam attorney involves a matter of personal preference.
+Third, selecting your qui tam attorney involves a matter of personal preference.
 Because the average qui tam case lasts over 3 years, you should be communicating a lot with your False Claims Act attorney.
 Certainly you want to have confidence in your qui tam attorney when they make assessments of your case.
 But you also should respect and even like your qui tam attorney.
 For instance, you should not feel bad about contacting them with questions.
 Your qui tam attorney's role should not simply be providing legal advice, but should also be caring and mindful of the human aspects of representing a whistleblower.
-Therefore, do your homework when determining how to find, select and choose the right qui tam attorney for your whistleblower reward case under the qui tam provisions of the False Claims Act.
+Therefore, do your homework when determining how to find and select the right qui tam attorney for your whistleblower reward case under the qui tam provisions of the False Claims Act.

-How to choose or select The Hesch Firm to become your qui tam attorney
+How to ask The Hesch Firm to become your qui tam attorney

 Mr. Hesch would be pleased to review in complete confidence your potential qui tam case.
-You can read on his website his extensive 15-years experience as an attorney working for the Civil Fraud Section of the U.S. Department of Justice (DOJ) in the nationwide qui tam reward office and on qui tam False Claims Act cases.
+You can read his extensive 15-year experience as an attorney working for the Civil Fraud Section of the U.S. Department of Justice (DOJ) in the qui tam reward office and on qui tam False Claims Act cases.
+Mr. Hesch now exclusively represents whistleblowers file qui tam cases and seek rewards.

-Visit his website at www.HowToReportFraud.com to find out if The Hesch Firm is the answer to your quest to find, select or choose a qualified qui tam attorney for your whistleblower reward case under the qui tam provisions of the False Claims Act.
+Visit his website at www.HowToReportFraud.com to find out if Mr. Hesch Find out if Mr. Hesch is the right qui tam attorney for you and help you file your whistleblower reward application under the qui tam provisions of the False Claims Act.